codio/site/source/docs/boxes/coding/repo.html.md

 It's very easy to start coding your Box Part ...

 - Fork the [Box Parts repo](https://github.com/codio/boxparts) into your own GitHub account.
-- From your GitHub fork, copy the SSH (best) or HTTPS url to the clipboard (not the url in the browser address bar).
+- From your GitHub fork, copy the SSH (best) or HTTPS url to the clipboard and not the url in the browser address bar.
 Read [this section](docs/settings-prefs/account-settings/acct-github/) for information on how to upload your Codio public key to GitHub so you can use SSH rather than HTTPS.

 ![](/img/docs/github-clone-url.png)